mertun99/Veterinary-Clinic-Appointment-App/README.md

 custom.css file, which overwrites some of the bootstrap values (like colors) while rendering the website.

 #### Dependencies
-Can be found in **dependencies.txt**
+Can be found in **requirements.txt**

 #### app.py
-The main program is app.py.
+The main programm.
 It features most of the logic and defines all of the routes.
 There are 9 main routes:
 <br>
 / (index), /services, /pricing, /appointments, /map, /admin (login), /logout, /console and /clear.